 A plan from BBC Broadcasting Inc. to build five 150 ft.
-AM radio towers in Point Roberts, Washington has encountered more opposition than intended and has now turned into a major legal battle in U.S. Courts.
+AM radio towers in Point Roberts, Washington have encountered more opposition than intended and have now turned into a major legal battle in U.S. courts.

 The Mayor of Delta B.C. stated, “This is a tremendous victory for our community.
 The level of engagement, lobbying, and hard work undertaken by many concerned Delta citizens, who banded together and worked in concert with us against this proposal, has truly paid off.
 By working together with our citizens, we have achieved the desired outcome we sought.”